DozeyUDK/DockerPilot/README.md

 **What the installer does:**
 - ✅ Checks Python 3.9+ and Docker
-- ✅ Installs all dependencies
+- ✅ Installs Docker Pilot with all dependencies
 - ✅ Sets up `dockerpilot` command globally
 - ✅ Verifies installation